-Total revenue ended the year at \$6.953 million, up \$64K (0.9%) from the prior year.
-Our three main types of revenue are government funding, fundraising and fee-based revenues.
+Total revenue ended the year at \$6.628 million, down \$326K (4.7%) from the prior year.
+Our main types of revenue were government funding and fundraising revenues.

-For the year, government funding totaled \$4.390 million which is approximately 63% of the total revenues.
-The government funding we receive helps to support service delivery such as peer support, provincial navigation services, knowledge exchange and Toronto based employment programs.
+For the year, government funding totaled \$4.552 million which is approximately 69% of the total revenues.
+The government funding we receive helps to support service delivery such as peer support, provincial navigation services, knowledge exchange and employment programs.

-Donations and public support grossed \$1.01 million, a decrease of 6.5% from prior year.
-The organization struggled to meet the net targets set in current year for fundraising, mainly due to challenges with events, Sponsorship and Foundation supports that negatively affected fundraising.
-Fundraising revenue helps support our non-government funded areas, such as advocacy as well as underlying functions such as marketing, communications, and administration.
+Donations and public support grossed \$782 million, a decrease of 22.6% from prior year.
+The organization struggled to meet the net targets set in current year for fundraising, mainly due to challenges with Sponsorship and Foundation supports that negatively affected fundraising.
+Fundraising revenue helps support our non-government funded areas, such as advocacy as well as underlying functions such as marketing, communications, IT and administration.

-Another source of revenue represents grants from the Ontario Paraplegic Foundation, a charitable foundation controlled by SCIO.
-The Foundation provides grants to SCIO for strategic initiatives or when we face financial challenges.
-Conversely, it receives funds from SCIO when we have a financial surplus.
-This year, total grants from the Foundation stood at \$1.490M which was up from prior year's \$1.334M.
-Foundation funding was used to support digital marketing development, public policy enhancements, IT infrastructure changes and an operating grant.
+Another source of revenue represented grants from the Ontario Paraplegic Foundation, a charitable foundation controlled by SCIO.
+The Foundation provides grants to SCIO for strategic initiatives or when we face financial challenges, conversely, it receives funds from SCIO when we have a financial surplus.
+This year, total grants from the Foundation stood at \$1.293M which was down from prior year's \$1.490M.
+Foundation funding was used to support public policy enhancements for 6 months, IT infrastructure wrap up costs, an operating grant and deficit coverage.

 Funds in the Foundation are invested and monitored carefully throughout the year.
-For the year ended March 2024, the foundation experienced a return on investment in the amount of 8.15%.
-The Foundation closed the year with a balance of \$5.911 million.
+For the year ended March 2025, the foundation experienced a return on investment in the amount of 7.04%.
+The Foundation closed the year with a balance of \$4.931 million.